 The project will replace the components on a phased basis over three years so as not to interfere with the operation of the plant - three boilers in the first year, and one each in each of the next two years.
 As well, the controls will be replaced with up-to-date electronic controls as used successfully at other institutions.
 The work will be scheduled for the summer of each of the three years so as not to interfere with the supply of heat to campus buildings.
 All of the work is confined to the interior of the Central Steam Plant.

 Schedule

-Phase 1 (Boilers #1, 2 and 5)

-- Summer of 2011
+Phase 1 (Boilers #1, 2 and 5) Phase 2 (Boiler #4) Phase 3 (Boiler #3) - Summer of 2011 - Summer of 2012 - Summer of 2013 a) Total Project Cost Estimate

-Phase 2 (Boiler #4)

-- Summer of 2012

-- Summer of 2013

 IV.
 Resource Implications